ibm-cloud-docs/Registry/registry_encrypt_images.md

 {{site.data.keyword.attribute-definition-list}}

-# Encrypting images for confidentiality in IBM Cloud registry
+# Encrypting images for confidentiality in {{site.data.keyword.registryshort_notm}}
 {: #registry_encrypt}
 {: toc-content-type="tutorial"}
 {: toc-services="key-protect"}
 {: toc-completion-time="2h"}

-You can protect the confidentiality of your {{site.data.keyword.registrylong}} images, and ensure that hosts that aren't trusted can't run the images.
+Protect the confidentiality of your {{site.data.keyword.registryshort_notm}} images by encrypting them with an RSA public-private key pair so that only trusted hosts can run them.
 {: shortdesc}

 Create an encrypted image so that people without the [private key](#x2034701){: term} can't access the content.
 Create the encrypted image by using an RSA public-private key pair to encrypt and decrypt the image.
 A public key is not a secret and anyone can use it to encrypt an image.
 A private key is a secret, and only users that have that private key can use it to decrypt the image.